Tutorial: Running Camera-based 3D Perception with Isaac Perceptor with the Nova Orin Developer Kit

 2. If you are running a configuration with people reconstruction, open the nova_developer_kit_perceptor_with_people.json layout file downloaded in the previous step.

 3. In Foxglove, it shows a visualization of the Nova Orin Developer Kit platform and Isaac nvblox mesh visualization of surrounding environments.
-You should expect a visualization similar as below.
+Verify that you see a visualization similar to the image below.
 In the mesh, it shows the reconstructed colored voxels, the computed distance map from Isaac nvblox outputs.
 The colored voxels are uniformly reconstructed with a resolution of 5cm.
 The rainbow color spectrum reflects the proximity of each region to nearest obstacles.
 Regions closer to obstacle surfaces are marked in warmer colors (red, orange), while regions further away from obstacle surfaces are marked in cooler colors (blue, violet).

 Foxglove visualization of the `Isaac Perceptor` outputs